andrewmarkle/andrewmarkle.com/_posts/2016-04-20-money_entry_with_virtual_attributes.md

 I recently discovered something called virtual attributes in Rails.
 They’re super cool and useful!

 The basic premise is simple.
-You, as a developer, want to store some data in your database in a particular format but not your user's want to enter it in a different format.
+You, as a developer, want to store some data in your database in a particular format but your user's want to enter it in a different format.
 Money is a great example.
 In Stripe’s API they store money as an integer with cent values.

 ```ruby
 #five dollars and ninetynice cents